NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 # ZOZolaZoomTransition

-`ZOZolaZoomTransition` is an animated transition used extensively in the [Zola iOS application](https://itunes.apple.com/us/app/zola-wedding-registry-gifts/id852691916?mt=8)
+`ZOZolaZoomTransition` is a zoom transition that animates the entire view heirarchy.
+It is used extensively in the [Zola iOS application](https://itunes.apple.com/us/app/zola-wedding-registry-gifts/id852691916?mt=8)

-In addition to zooming a target view, it also animates the entire heirarchy in which the target view is a part of, resulting in a fluid "z-level" animation effect.

 It looks like this:
 <p align="left">